buzhouke/mine-sweeping/README.md

 # mine-sweeping
-### this is a homework for Software Design Training
+### this is a project for Software Design Training